Eriocaulon decangulare

 Eriocaulon decangulare, commonly known as ten-angled pipewort, hat pin and bog button, is a monocotyledonous plant native to the eastern United States, Mexico and Nicaragua.
 The plant's distribution is quite irregular, with several disjunct populations and a discontinuous primary range.
 Most of its habitat in the United States is found on the Atlantic Coastal Plain.
 It is found in areas of relatively low elevation and does not occur higher than 300 metres above sea level.
 This plant is found in peat and sand that is moist to wet, and is associated with savannahs, bogs, pinelands, ditches and the banks of cypress domes.

-There are two varities ten-angled pipewort: E. decangulare var. decangulare, and E. decangulare var. latifolium.
+There are two varieties ten-angled pipewort: E. decangulare var. decangulare, and E. decangulare var. latifolium.

 Distribution and habitat

 Eriocaulon decangulare var. decangulare is found in the United States, Mexico and Central America.
 In the United States, it is distributed from New Jersey south to south Florida and west to southwest Arkansas and east Texas.
 It grows in bogs, seepage bogs and swamps, mafic fens and seeps, wind-tidal marshes, sea-level fens, and wet pine savannas and flatwoods.

 Eriocaulon decangulare var. latifolium is restricted to Florida Panhandle, southern Alabama and Mississippi, with a disjunct population in northeast Florida.
 It is found in seepage bogs.